On top of that, it helps you better manage your organization’s business-critical data.

 SCM software gives you real-time visibility into every stage of your supply chain, helping you mitigate risks and optimize processes.

-On top of that, it can automate a decent chunk of these tasks, which will cut your costs and improve supply chain efficiency.
+On top of that, it can automate a decent chunk of these tasks, cutting costs and improving efficiency across the board.

 And that’s exactly what you need for long-term success.